 K-12 Math Education in the USA and its Detrimental Effects on the Future Minds of Today

 The American K-12 math education, with the country’s current curricula and practices, continues to dwindle in effectiveness and perceived importance amongst the population.
 Each year, the country’s math education system produces abysmal scores from American students, resulting in its low ranking in math when compared to other countries.
 In fact, the United States ranks 25th in mathematics among industrialized nations, despite its global superpower status.
 With that said, why is it that the USA, a dominant country with its advanced strengths and technologies, continually fails to produce good results in math within its states?
 It simply doesn’t add up.
-However, the problem itself is the way math is essentially being taught.
+However, the problem lies in the way math is essentially taught.

 This problem begins in kindergarten, where students start to learn in school, then worsens from middle school all the way to high school and beyond.